michalislamp/Systems-Security-HRY413-/README.md

    The program takes arguments from the user, using specific command-line commands to specify the input values.

 3. **Calculation**:
-   The program calculates the necessary equations for the Diffie-Hellman method.
+   The program calculates the necessary equations for the ECDH method.

 4. **Output**:
    The result is written to a file, containing three numbers: